Pfarrer/brianp.de/content/posts/1-google-timeline-customized-evaluation.md

 I have Google Timeline enabled partially in 2012 and 2013, and permanently since 2014, that means about 10 years of movement data, at the time of writing this article.
 The JSON data export compressed as a ZIP archive is about 35 MB in size.
 Uncompressed it takes nearly 500 MB of disk space.

-The files in the unwrapped archive have the following structure (for some reason, Google has localized file and folder names in the archive, thus, this could differ with your own export, mine is in German):
+The files in the unwrapped archive have the following structure (for some reason, Google has localized file and folder names in the archive, thus, this could differ with your export, mine is in German):

 ```
 .